atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 However, it does differ in some fundamental ways.

 - Atomic calls the three parts of a Triple `subject`, `property` and `value`, instead of `subject`, `predicate`, `object`.
+- Atomic has no difference between `literal`, `named node` and `blank node` objects - these are all `values`, but with different datatypes.
+- Atomic does not support `blank nodes`.
 - Atomic requires URL (not URI) values in its `subjects` and `predicates` (properties), which means that they should be resolvable.
 - Atomic only allows those who control a resource's `subject` URL endpoint to edit the data.
 This means that you can't add triples about something that you don't control.
 - Atomic has no separate `datatype` field, but it requires that `Properties` (the resources that are shown when you follow a `predicate` value) specify a datatype